- NEWS & EVENTS

-At its core, PerformTek® sensor technology gives consumer wearable devices the ability to continuously and accurately measure weak blood flow signals even during extreme physical activity.
-PerformTek achieves this with a state-of-the-art, ultra-miniaturized optomechanical sensor module small enough to fit within an audio earbud.
+At its core, PerformTek® sensor technology gives wearable devices the ability to continuously and accurately measure weak blood flow signals even during extreme physical activity.
+PerformTek achieves this with a state-of-the-art, ultra-miniaturized optomechanical sensor module small enough to fit within an audio earbud, smartwatch, or other wearable device.
 The sensor module includes an optical emitter, an optical detector, specialized optomechanics and an accelerometer.

 For decades, photoplethysmography (PPG) has been used to measure blood flow changes and translate these changes to pulse rate.
 The problem is that products using PPG have been too large and uncomfortable for consumer use and have not been effective at measuring blood flow during exercise or outdoors.
 This is where the patented PerformTek biometric signal extraction method shines.
 As with the traditional PPG approach, PerformTek sensor technology measures weak blood flow signals by shining light at the skin with an optical emitter and sensing the scattered light with a photodetector.
-The key difference is that the PerformTek signal extraction method takes it a step further, employing motion-tolerant PPG, which actively removes noise signals associated with motion artefacts (such as skin motion and footsteps) and environmental exposure (such as sunlight) from the photodetector signal using a method invented and patented by Valencell's R&D team.
+A key difference is that the PerformTek signal extraction method takes it a step further, employing active signal characterization, which actively removes noise signals associated with motion artifacts (such as skin motion and footsteps) and environmental exposure (such as sunlight) from the photodetector signal using a method invented and patented by Valencell's R&D team.
 The result is a cleaned-up signal that contains more accurate information about blood flow.
 Because blood flow modulates with heart rate and respiration rate, PerformTek-powered algorithms can accurately extract heart rate, RR-interval, respiration rate, and other blood flow parameters from the photodetector signal even during intense exercise.
+Another key difference is that the compact PerformTek optomehanics are designed to effectively guide light to and from the body to enable a higher signal quality in harmony with the PerformTek signal extaction method.